t0pdog/t0pdog/README.md

-Hi, I'm Dmitry Shirikov, a Data Analyst with experience in Software Development and Product Management.
 - BE in Industrial Engineering and an MSc in Industrial Ecology and Biotechnology.
 - I have extensive experience in working cross-functionally with a wide range of departments and teams.
-- Data-driven problem-solver with strong analytical skills, and I am very fast at self-learning and grasping new technologies.
+- Data-driven problem-solver with strong programming and analytical skills.
+- I am very fast at self-learning and grasping new technologies.
-- Passionate about exploring and visualizing data, and delivering the whole picture with it.
-- I enjoy taking initiative, communicating, and working with customers.

 ---